-- (a) The firm and its personnel comply with professional standards and applicable legal and regulatory requirements; and - (b) Reports issued by the firm or engagement partners are appropriate in the circumstances.
+- 11. The objective of the firm is to establish and maintain a system of quality control to provide it with reasonable assurance that: - (a) The firm and its personnel comply with professional standards and applicable legal and regulatory requirements; and - (b) Reports issued by the firm or engagement partners are appropriate in the circumstances.